AtilaKzlts/Finance-Application-Complaints/README.md

 ![image](https://github.com/AtilaKzlts/Finance-Application-Complaints/blob/main/assets/pics/issue_heatmap.png)

-Most sub issues related to Managing an account:

-No-Sub (3284).
-Most notable sub-issues for deposits and withdrawals:

-Funds not received from closed account (6029).
-Other category:

-Problem accessing account (3521).
-Struggling to pay mortgage:

-Debt was paid (3428).
-For Problem with a purchase shown on your statement:

-Credit card company isn't resolving dispute (2351).
-Highlights:

 Some sub-issues are highly correlated with specific issues (e.g. Funds not received from closed account → Deposits and withdrawals).
 The fact that the No-Sub category is associated with many issues points to classification gaps.
 Some of the categories are highly focused, while others are scattered with multiple sub-issues.
 This highlights the need for detailed classification and analysis to better understand customer issues.